Greenville, South Carolina

 Hearing Screening

-All students in K4, K5, 1st, 2nd and 3rd grades will have their hearing screened.
-If your child should fail this screening, he will be rescreened at a later date.
+All students in K3, K4, K5, 1st, 2nd and 3rd grades will have their hearing screened annually.
+If your child does not pass the initial screening, he/she will be rescreened at a later date.
 If he/she does not pass the re-screening the Nurse will refer your child to the District Audiologist.
-You will be notified by mail from her office concerning further evaluation.
-If your child is not in one of these grades and you wish to have screening, please send a note to your School Nurse and he/she will be glad to screen your child.
+You will be notified by mail concerning further evaluation.
+If your child is not in one of these grades and you wish to have a screening, please send a note to your School Nurse and he/she will be glad to screen your child.

 Partners For Healthy Children